flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180723-18-08-23-hawaiian-hurricane.md

     *   Officials want citizens to have essential supplies for 14 days.
   card_citation: ''
 card_4:
-  card_text: "2018 Hurricane Season\n---------------------\n\n> *   June 1 – November 30th.\n> *   May 23 NOAA forecast predicted average / above average cyclone activity (3-6 storms) this season in the Pacific.
-One warning?\n> \n> a\x1CIt is very important to remember that it only takes one landfalling tropical cyclone to bring major impacts to the State of Hawaii.a\x1D\n\nHurricane vs. Cyclone"
+  card_text: "2018 Hurricane Seasonn---------------------nn> *   June 1 – November 30th.n> *   May 23 NOAA forecast predicted average / above average cyclone activity (3-6 storms) this season in the Pacific.
+One warning?n> n> ax1CIt is very important to remember that it only takes one landfalling tropical cyclone to bring major impacts to the State of Hawaii.ax1DnnHurricane vs. Cyclone"
   card_citation: Hurricane vs. Cyclone
 card_5:
   card_text: |-